bcgov/sso-switchover-agent/README.md

 Global server load balancing or GSLB is the practice of distributing Internet traffic amongst a large number of connected servers dispersed around multiple clusters.
 The benefits of GSLB include increased reliability, reductions in latency, and it promotes high availability.

-Currently the GSLB is configured in such a way that when the gold health endpoint is up, traffice will be sent there.
-If Gold's health endpoint does not return `200 OK`, the GSLB will point traffic at Gold DR.  If that health check endpoint does not pass, The GSLB will not route the traffic to either, returning no DNS response.
+Currently the GSLB is configured in such a way that when the gold health endpoint is up, traffic will be sent there.
+If Gold's health endpoint does not return `200 OK`, the GSLB will point traffic at Gold DR.  If the Gold DR health check endpoint also fails, the GSLB will not route the traffic to either cluster, returning `SERVFAIL`.
+(The switchover agent logs this as `no DNS response`).
 A side effect is that traffic automatically returns to Gold as soon as the Gold health check passes, the status of Gold DR has no impact on that redirection.

 ## Local development environment